 Once we understand the needs of our community we need to act — we need to consistently apply what we know.

+What makes this undertaking both challenging and fulfilling is that we must do this together, in concert with others.
 It takes a community to make a community.
 It takes a group of people who are committed, attentive and responsive.
+Finding those people is the first step.
+Staying connected to them is an ongoing adventure.